Fuel System

 Snap-On MODIS.
 Does everything awesomeness.
 If you can read – you are a mechanic.

-My own code reader at home is a cheap Chinese eBay purchase that can read codes and show data.
+My first code reader at home is a cheap Chinese eBay purchase that can read codes and show data.
 It was totally worth the $35 I spent on it.

 I put very oversized and free-flowing exhaust pipes and straight-through muffler on one of the trucks I owned.